Chatham Island pigeon/parea

 DOC undertakes cat, rat and possum control within the Tuku Nature Reserve and assists owners of adjacent Conservation Covenants to do the same.

-Unfortunately, sometimes traps set to protect parea sometimes catch parea.
+Unfortunately, traps set to protect parea sometimes catch parea.
 Considerable effort is put into trap placement and understanding parea behavour to avoid this.

 Surveys